reactphp/socket/README.md

 Calling `cancel()` on a pending promise will cancel the underlying DNS lookup and/or the underlying TCP/IP connection and reject the resulting promise.

-> Advanced usage: Internally, the `DnsConnector` relies on a `Resolver` to look up the IP address for the given hostname.
+> Advanced usage: Internally, the `DnsConnector` relies on a `React\Dns\Resolver\ResolverInterface` to look up the IP address for the given hostname.
 It will then replace the hostname in the destination URI with this IP and append a `hostname` query parameter and pass this updated URI to the underlying connector.